Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 Do this when the storm enters your area and you can settle for a long time.
 Eat perishable foods first in anticipation of a power outage.
 Fill the refrigerator and freezer with bottled water and sealed, non-perishable food.
 The more your freezer is filled, the more products will be able to keep cold and maintain an overall low temperature.
 The same goes for the refrigerator compartment.

-Put all the ice that you have in the freezer in plastic bags.
+Put all the ice you have in your freezer into plastic bags.
 Fill the entire space in the freezer with ice bags.
 Also freeze water bottles.

 3. Stock up on the necessary medicines